 A single whole blood donation can save up to three lives.
 Your contribution might help someone experiencing a medical emergency, such as severe burns or blood loss, or serve as a regular treatment for someone with a medical condition like cancer or sickle cell disease.
 Blood has a short shelf life, so frequent contributions are helpful for keeping blood stores up.
 In most cases, you will be able to give blood 12 to 16 weeks after your previous donation.

 You can make a difference in people's lives, one pint at a time.
-Home to the highest-level trauma center in the Brazos Valley, CHI St. Joseph Health is one of many hospitals that rely on the generosity of the community for blood donations.
+Home to the highest-level trauma center in the Brazos Valley, St. Joseph Health is one of many hospitals that rely on the generosity of the community for blood donations.
 Please consider donating blood to help patients in need this year.

 American Red Cross | What Happens to Donated Blood